Key Global Economic Trends to Watch

 The digital economy is seeing great growth, which is in turn changing how we work, communicate, and do business.
 We are also seeing the introduction of technologies like artificial intelligence, automation, and advanced data systems, which in large part are increasing productivity and changing the type of jobs we have.

-While we see that these tech trends are bringing in new frontiers of what is possible, we also see in them issues of job loss and increased gap between the haves and have nots.
+While we see that these technological trends are bringing in new frontiers of what is possible, we also see in them issues of job loss and an increased gap between the haves and have-nots.
 Also, some roles will fade out or change very greatly, which in turn will require workers to take on new skills.
-At the same time, we note that digital innovation is creating brand new industries and also enabling present businesses to operate in a more efficient and international scale than we have in the past.
+At the same time, we note that digital innovation is creating brand-new industries and also enabling present businesses to operate on a more efficient and international scale than we have in the past.

 Global Supply Chain Restructuring